Go to the main content

 These sustainable companies are repurposing leftover plant-based ingredients and combating food waste!

 According to the USDA, 30-40% of the food supply in the United States is wasted.
 We’re talking hundreds of billions of pounds each year!
 With stats like that, solving this problem can feel like a hopeless battle.
 But we can absolutely do our part to make a difference.
 To start, we can be mindful of our own food practices.
 But we can also shop sustainable brands that are making headway in the reduction of food waste.
 Don’t know where to start?
 We’ve got you!
-Check out our list of 11 vegan upcycled food brands.
+Check out our list of nine vegan upcycled food brands.

 Joolies